SMS Pro Aviation Safety Software Blog 4 Airlines & Airports

 Modern Aviation Risk Management Affects Entire Organizations

 Hazard reports are no longer tied only to maintenance and flight operations.
-The original intention of aviation SMS is that it involves the entire organization.
+The original intention of aviation SMS is to involve the entire organization.
 An SMS is tied very closely to improving not only safety but also the quality of operations.
 Many airlines and airports have integrated safety and quality into the same departments.
 The beauty of this approach is that safety becomes a real and recognized cost driver to the organization.

 Safety Managers Risk Assess Reported Issues